CornellDataScience/DataVisualization/README.md

 Visualizing the hierarchial structure of knowledge using Wikipedia articles.

 Members: Nikhil Saggi, Xinqi Lyu, Ziwei Gu, Eric Sun, Deb Bhattacharya, Ellen Chen

-## Past Projects
-For our first semester we are working on building up the team and our projects, with a strong focus on visualizing how different algorithms in the field of data science function.

 ### [**Social Tribes**](https://github.com/CornellDataScience/Social-Tribes)
 Analyzing the cluster of political journalists in Twitter through different unsupervised learning algorithms.